wp-plugins/advanced-iframe/readme.txt

 **[Quick overview of all advanced iframe attributes](http://wordpress.org/extend/plugins/advanced-iframe/other_notes/)**

 = Upgrading to Advanced IFrame Pro =
 It's quick and painless to get Advanced IFrame Pro.
 Simply Get Advanced iFrame Pro on CodeCanyon.net (http://codecanyon.net/item/advanced-iframe-pro/5344999?ref=mdempfle) and install your new plugin!
 You can than use the plugin on commercial, business, and professional sites and blogs.
-You furthermore get
+You furthermore get:

 - Show only specific areas of the iframe even when the iframe is on different domain
 - Graphical content selector: http://examples.tinywebgallery.com/configurator/advanced-iframe-area-selector.html
 - External workaround supports iframe modifications